-When transferring data from the AS/400 host to the PC, you can use the system default to transfer complete files, or you can use SQL (Structured Query Language) to send specific AS/400 data.
-SQL is a standardized query language for requesting information from a host database.
+When transferring data from the AS/400 host to the PC, you can use the system default to transfer complete files, or you can use SQL to send specific AS/400 data.
 You can use SQL to transfer data from specified fields and records in one or more host files, sort the transferred data, and perform simple calculations on the transferred data.